storj/storagenode-deb/docs/contributor-guide.md

 A directive 'dh_name' can be overriden by defining the 'override_dh_name' directive in the rules file.
 In our case, we define the 'override_dh_auto_install'.
 We create the directory that will be used for the binaries.

+Be careful, rules is not the right place to make changes to the user config.
+These steps are not run on the user machine.
+They are only performed when building the package.

 #### `override_dh_auto_install`
 ```make
 override_dh_auto_install: